Adam Enfroy Logo

 You Can Share The Recordings With Others Who Might Find Them Relevant

-Or, if you’re a teacher, you can share recordings of webinars on teaching methods with your colleagues.
+Or, if you’re a teacher, share recordings of webinars on teaching methods with your colleagues.

-You Can Use Reference It At A Later Date
+You Can Reference It At A Later Date

 Recording a webinar also allows you to reference the content at a later date.

-You can watch the recording again to remind yourself of what was covered in the webinar.
+You can watch the recording again to remind yourself of what you or the moderator covered in the webinar, which is excellent for those webinars you must repeatedly return to.

 You Can Transcribe It

-Some hosts go fast on webinars, or they might say something that you want to remember later.
+Some hosts go fast on webinars or might say something you want to remember later.

-You can use a screen recorder to get the webinar recording and then, transcribe the audio from the webinar at a later date.
+Use a screen recorder to get the webinar recording and transcribe the audio later.

-When you stop recording, you can extract the audio file and then upload it to a service like Otter.ai.
+When you stop recording, extract and upload the audio file to a service like Otter.ai.

-This allows you to get a transcript of what was said in the webinar.
+You can then get a transcript of what you or the moderator said in the webinar.

-This can be useful in many situations – for example, if you want to create blog posts or articles based on the webinar’s content, the process is made that much easier.
+If, for example, you want to create blog posts or articles based on the webinar’s content, the process is much easier, and this can be useful.

-It’s also great if you’re creating a tutorial or template that follows the webcast’s content.
+Creating a tutorial or template that follows the webcast’s content is also great.

 You Can Edit Out The Downtime

-When you screen capture a webinar, you can edit any downtime, such as when the host takes water breaks, experiences technical problems, or goes back and forth while finding the right slide.
+When you screen capture a webinar, you can edit any downtime, such as when the host takes water breaks, experiences technical problems, or goes back and forth while finding the correct slide.

-If you are recording your own webinar before putting it live, you can eliminate any imperfections you find, allowing you to publish a more polished product.
+If you are recording your webinar before putting it live, eliminate any imperfections you find, allowing you to publish a more polished product.

 Recording A Webinar Vs. Taking Screenshots